hsunami/ferrit/README.md

 API Documentation
 -----------------

-> To view API docs, start Ferrit and visit http://localhost:8080 in your browser.
+> To view API documentation, start Ferrit and visit http://localhost:8080 in your browser.
+I will likely move them over to this page in a future update.

-Run your First Crawl Job
+How to Run a Crawl Job
 ------------------------

-Here's the 5 minute guide to creating a crawler configuration and starting a crawl job.
+Here's the 5 minute guide to using the API to create a crawler configuration and start a crawl job.
+(I also have a user interface project on the way which is way preferable to operating with curl.)

 (1) First create a new crawler configuration.